Part 2 of 4

-In this installment, we will touch on the second of the Four Noble Truths, which simply reminds us that the root of most of our suffering comes from craving or an aversion.
+In this installment, we will touch on the second of the Four Noble Truths.
+This one simply reminds us that the root of most of our suffering comes from craving or an aversion.

 A craving means being both driven toward experiences and objects, as well as feeling compelled to push them away.
-Whether craving is subtle or gross, if we aren’t paying attention, if we aren’t mindful or aware, we won’t notice how it contributes to our suffering.
+Whether craving is subtle or gross, if we aren’t paying attention, we won’t notice how it contributes to our suffering.

 A big part of the reason Buddhism puts such a tremendous focus on the present moment is that suffering can only occur in the present moment.
 Even if the event, circumstance, or conditions for suffering actually occurred in the past, the thought or memory of those conditions is occurring in the present.